CIS565-Fall-2019/Project2-Number-Algorithms/Project2-Character-Recognition/README.md

  ![](img/image_curve.jpg)

- Another graph shows the evolution of prediction correctness in the training set.
-The prediction reaches 100% correct at about 80th epoch.
-The cost continues to decrease after the prediction achieves 100% correctness.
+ Another graph shows the evolution of prediction accuracy in the training set.
+The network reaches 100% accuracy on the training set at about 80th epoch.
+The cost continues to decrease after achieving 100% accuracy on the training set.

  ![](img/image_corr.jpg)